 Despite losing his leg to cancer, Terry Fox raised millions of dollars for cancer research by running across Canada.
 Rick Hansen, meanwhile, was the “Man in Motion” who wheeled his wheelchair all around the world raising money and awareness for spinal cord research.
 Both Canadian heroes are from British Columbia and lived in Metro Vancouver.
 The BC Sports Hall of Fame also has an exceptional Indigenous Sports Gallery.

-To learn more, see our article about the BC Sports Hall of Fame or visit bcsportshall.com.
+See our article about the BC Sports Hall of Fame or visit bcsportshall.com to learn more.

 Invictus Games Schedule

-Below is the schedule of events for the 2025 Games.
-Tickets to attend the competitions range from around $13 to $30.
+Below was the schedule of events for the 2025 Games.
+Tickets to attend the competitions ranged from around $13 to $30.

 Saturday, February 8th